-The modules are developed in close cooperation with the Program on Humanitarian Policy and Conflict Research (HPCR) at Harvard Universityand presented by internationally-recognized experts and instructors in the humanitarian domain.
+The modules presented by internationally-recognized experts and instructors in the humanitarian domain, and have been developed in close cooperation with leading institutions, including the Program on Humanitarian Policy and Conflict Research (HPCR) at Harvard University.
 Participants are expected to engage actively in each of the sessions, sharing their own perspectives and experiences on management and leadership challenges in humanitarian contexts.
 Core sessions are reviewed regularly by third-party experts, major employing agencies, and individual professionals to ensure their accuracy, quality, and relevance to the professional development of PHAP members.

 How to apply?

-The Core Professional Trainings on Humanitarian Law and Policy are specifically designed for mid-career professionals.
+The Leadership and Management of Humanitarian Action training is specifically designed for mid-career professionals.
 Applicants are expected to have a minimum of five to seven years of prior professional exposure to humanitarian action at coordinator or manager level.
 Applications are received and processed on a rolling basis.
 In view of the high demand for such courses, interested individuals are strongly encouraged to apply early for the training events of their choice.
 At its discretion, PHAP may place interested applicants on a waiting list with the possibility that they may be offered a place closer to the time of the event, in case a place becomes available, or be offered to attend the same training in another location.

 Please note that, beginning in 2011, participants to the Core Professional Trainings will also have to be members of PHAP in good standing.
 For those who have not yet applied to become members of the professional association, the application for the Core Professional Training can also be used to submit the necessary application for PHAP membership, in one streamlined process.